The road to prosperity as a real estate agent begins with prospecting.

 Even as you’re trying to appeal to your prospects’ hearts, still try to use a professional tone.
 Place your letter in a blank envelope and cut out the bells and whistles of typical direct marketing mail, like loud, salesy headlines and brightly colored flyers.

 But don’t be too stuffy.
-Remember, you’re here to build relationships.
+Remember, the goal here is to build a relationship.
 “When you write direct mail, don’t suppress your natural style.
 Let the words flow in your own voice.
 Write the direct-mail letter as if you were writing a letter to a friend,” says Robert Bly in The Copywriters’ Handbook.

 Throw in some free stuff (of value)